ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

  To demonstrate the SAP integration with a well known, less complex data model and to make the scenario repeatable, the SAP SFlight sample application was selected.
 Further information about the SAP SFlight sample application can be found [here](https://help.sap.com/doc/saphelp_nw70/7.0.31/en-US/cf/21f304446011d189700000e8322d00/content.htm?no_cache=true).

- The motivation for creating this E2E is to demonstrate, how SAP data is potentially handled within the different Data-Warehouse(DWH) layers and services of Azure Synapse.
+ The motivation for creating this E2E scenario is to demonstrate, how SAP data is potentially handled within the different Data-Warehouse(DWH) layers and services of Azure Synapse.

- The implementation was done using Azure Synapse and it's specific DWH-tools and -services.

  This documentation is work in progress and current plan is to continuously extend the scenarios and documentation.

  The current backlog:
+ * Automated deployment of the scenarios via CI/CD pipeline from Github
  * Extended Data-Warehouse scenario with Change Data Capture(CDC) handling
  * Purview metadata catalog integration ([Link](https://www.youtube.com/watch?v=Q9aIs9cnmps))
- * Automated deployment via CI/CD pipeline from Github

 ## 👩‍💻 Scenario use-case and persona description
 For the creation and implementation of the scenario three types of personas were assumed.